Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-You adorn yourself in the colors of conquest, might it be tattoos, paint or other symbols granting you the following
+You adorn yourself in the colors of conquest, might it be tattoos, paint or other symbols granting you the following benefits:
-benefits:

-Once per day during a long rest you can attune to one of the colors red, white or black.
+* Once per day during a long rest you can attune to one of the colors red, white or black.
-Red: When you hit a creature with a weapon attack you can make another attack as a bonus action.
+* Red: When you hit a creature with a weapon attack you can make another attack as a bonus action.
 Once you use this feature you can use it again until you finish a long rest.
-White: When you reduce a creature to 0 Hit points, you can gain temporary hit points equal to your level plus your Constitution modifier (minimum of 1).
+* White: When you reduce a creature to 0 Hit points, you can gain temporary hit points equal to your level plus your Constitution modifier (minimum of 1).
 You can use this ability a number of time equal to your Constitution modifier (minimum of 1) before you must finish a long rest
-Black: While in dim light or darkness you gain an extra 10ft movement speed and opportunity attacks against you have disadvantage
+* Black: While in dim light or darkness you gain an extra 10ft movement speed and opportunity attacks against you have disadvantage

 ### The Color of Blood

 **Prerequisite:** Level 9, The Colors of Conquest, no other Color Feat.

-You have embraced the color red, the color of blood, granting you the following benefit:
+You have embraced the color red, the color of blood.

-When you reduce a creature to 0 Hit Points you can move as a reaction up to your movement and make an additional attack against a creature in range.
+* When you reduce a creature to 0 Hit Points you can move as a reaction up to your movement and make an additional attack against a creature in range.
 This movement doesn’t provoke opportunity attacks.
-If you can’t use the movement without the attack.
+* You can’t use the movement without the attack.

 ### The Color of Death

 **Prerequisite:** Level 9, The Colors of Conquest, no other Color Feat.

 You have embraced the color white, the color of death, granting you the following benefits:

-You have advantage on death saving throws.
+* You have advantage on death saving throws.
-When you drop to 0 hit points you can choose to trop to 1 instead.
+* When you drop to 0 hit points you can choose to trop to 1 instead.
 Once you used this feature you can’t use it again until you finish a long rest

 ### The Color of Darkness

 **Prerequisite:** Level 9, The Colors of Conquest, no other Color Feat.

 You have embraced the color black, the color of darkness, granting you the following benefits:

-You can see normally in magical and non-magical darkness up to a range of 120 feet.
+* You can see normally in magical and non-magical darkness up to a range of 120 feet.
-While in darkness you don’t provoke opportunity attacks.
+* While in darkness you don’t provoke opportunity attacks.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Shifter